dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

   CREATE DATABASE huedb1 OWNER cdpadmin ENCODING 'UTF8';
   ```

-## Load Balancer

-- An external load balancer is needed to route traffics towards redundant nodes of a particular service.

 ## Internet

 - A stable connectivity to internet is required during installation to download the software parcels from the public Cloudera repository.